brisco13/SocialNetworkAPI/README.md

 - delete reactions from a thought

 Furthermore, there is functionality to delete all thoughts tied to a user upon their deletion.
-To see a walklthrough of the funcationality of the application, please click below:
+To see a walklthrough of the functionality of the application, please see below:
-[Walkthrough of functionality here!]

 https://user-images.githubusercontent.com/103338620/188256749-22447df3-46e0-4b14-9f71-c0f45e323670.mp4